Oaxaca en la historia y en el mito: A Collage of War

-The consistent theme of all five civil wars is liberals versus conservatives, with the Catholic Church supporting the conservatives and to some extent, one war led to another.
+The consistent theme of all five civil wars is liberal-oriented Mexicans versus conservative-oriented Mexicans, with the Catholic Church supporting the conservatives and to some extent, one war led to another.
 One author has suggested that the 19th century in Mexico was one long civil war.
+The mural captures this sad truth by blending the wars into one image.
+And it is easy to understand why people confuse the War of Independence (1810-21) and the Mexican Revolution (1910-1920).

 1. The War of Independence (1810–21)

-As we saw above, the right side of the center panel is devoted to the War of Independence.
+As we saw above, the right side of the center panel highlights the War of Independence.
+Initially it was a rebellion, an insurgency.
+The idea of independence from Spain developed in time, as we will see below.
+And of course it started as individual revolts, not as a war.